ballet-mecanique/pianola-docs/source/docs/why-pianola.md

 ---
 title: Why 'Pianola'?
-description: The inspiration for the framework's name.
+description: The inspiration for the name.
 extends: _layouts.documentation
 section: content
 ---